Azure/azure-powershell/src/MySql/docs/New-AzMySqlFlexibleServerReplica.md

 # New-AzMySqlFlexibleServerReplica

 ## SYNOPSIS
-Creates a new replica from an existing database.
+Creates a replica server for a MySQL flexible server

 ## SYNTAX